 Still, not all video poker games have those preferable RTP numbers.
 It pays you to check out the RTP before you sit down with a game.
 Otherwise, you're just wasting your money.

 Second, you must know which variant of poker you're playing.
 You need to know the rules, available bonuses, and especially the winning hands inside out.
 Applying the rules of Jacks or Better to Deuces Wild is one way to lose, and not taking advantage of the wilds in Deuces Wild because you have your head in Jacks or Better is another.

 This presents a strong reason to commit to one variation of poker.

-One of the most popular video poker variations is jacks or better.
-You have to receive a jack or stronger card in your initially dealt hand in order to be able to play (hence the name), but despite that restriction, it has a comparatively low house advantage.
+One of the most popular video poker variations is Jacks or Better.
+You have to receive a Jack or a stronger card in your initially dealt hand in order to be able to play (hence the name), but despite that restriction, it has a comparatively low house advantage.
 Due to its popularity, we'll focus on Jacks or Better in this video poker strategy guide.